nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 ```
 ![io-calls.png](../../../assets/images/io-calls.png)

-# Parallel vs Asynchronous
+# Asynchronous
 Asynchronous means `Non Blocking`
-* **Non Blocking** : when you make a method call, you don't have to wait for it to complete
+- when you make a method call, you don't have to wait for it to complete
-* Does not block the **thread of execution** and wait to finish.
+- Do not block the **thread of execution** and wait to finish.
-* however, **tasks** are always blocking (default behaviour of a thread)
+- however, **tasks** are always blocking (default behavior of a thread)

-For a Thread to be non-blocking, these 2 properties should meet
+For a Thread to be non-blocking, these **2 properties** should meet
 - **responsiveness** : main thread should always **delegate** and be available for next step
-  * Eg: Click on download button and then cancel
+  * Eg: Click on download button and then move on to doing other stuff.
-    * if main thread takes care of downloading, then the cancel button is blocked until the download is finished
+    * if the main thread takes care of downloading, then the application is blocked until the download is finished.
-- **Pre-emptible** : the ability of a system or thread to be interrupted or preempted by other tasks or threads.
+- **Pre-emptible** : the ability of a system or thread to be **interrupted** or **preempted** by other tasks or threads.
   - In a preemptible system, a running thread can be paused or stopped by the system scheduler to allow other threads or processes to execute.

-Both parallel and Async processes run in a separate thread (other than main thread)
+Both parallel and Async processes run in a separate thread (other than the main-thread)
 {: .notice--info}

-For parallel, the thread needs to **JOIN** i.e. the slowest process/thread will determine the overall speed.
+For parallelism, the thread needs to **JOIN** i.e.
+- the slowest process/thread determines the overall speed.
+- per hour production - refills(10), cap(20) and body(50).
-* pen refills (10), cap(20 per hour0  ) and body(50 body per hours) example.
-Total pens per hour = 10
+  - Total pens per hour = 10

-For Asynchronous, not waiting for completion, but when results does arrive, move on to do other things with it.
+Asynchronous, do not wait for completion, but when results arrive, move on to do other things with the results.
-* use the call back to receive response
+* use the **call back** to receive response
-* or use a promise
+* or use a **promise**

 ## Asynchronous Task Execution Engine
 > Executor Service was introduced in Java 1.5